Linuxfabrik/checklistfabrik/docs/checklist_syntax.md

       This field is optional.

+## `version`

+* Type: string

+A freeform text identifier that gets displayed on the HTML form if present.
+Does not have any ChecklistFabrik specific meaning.
+Users may freely decide over its content and/or format.

+The version field from a template will be copied to a new checklist unchanged.

+This field could be used, for example, to track from which iteration of a template the checklist was originally generated.

 # Task Module *linuxfabrik.clf.checkbox_input*

 A task module that renders either a single HTML checkbox input field or a group of them.